Bob5k/Awesome-Vibecoding-Guide/README.md

 ### Who am I?

-- Head of QA with over 10 years in software development
+- Head of Department with over 10 years in software development
 - 6 years as Head of Quality Assurance (process and engineering)
 - Freelancer vibecoder—building software for local businesses
 - AI experience since the early GPT beta
-- Delivering commercial projects for companies with €100M–€1B annual revenue (mainly e-commerce: Magento, Shopify)
+- Delivering commercial projects for companies with €100M–€1B annual revenue (mainly e-commerce)

 ### What will you learn?